sjamesparsonsjr/TwilioSMS-with-XOJO/README.md

 # TwilioSMS-with-XOJO

-Cell Eleven is investigating the implementation of WebAPI into its software suite.
+Cell Eleven is investigating the implementation of WebAPI into its XOJO software suite.
 This is a test application that works with Twilio SMS WebAPI.

 ## Support Websites